Single Sign-On (SSO) is a service permitting the use of one set of login credentials (username and password) to access

-If a user is logging in via SSO to their EngagementHQ site for the first time and their accounts have not been set up on EngagementHQ, these users will be participants on the site and a participant account will be automatically created on the EngagementHQ site.
+If a user is logging in via SSO to their EngagementHQ site for the first time and their accounts have not been set up, these users will be participants on the site and a participant account will be automatically created on the EngagementHQ site.
 Once logged in via SSO, the users can update their demographic info by updating their profile.

 In PRM, you can see the participants who have logged in via SSO and use our filter mechanisms to create and manage groups.
 Participants who have logged in via SSO are no different from other participants in technical terms.
 It is only their method of connection that changes.

 Currently, we offer SSO for any Identity Provider (IdP) that supports SAML (Security Assertion Markup Language).
 SAML-based SSO services involve communications between the user, an Identity Provider (IdP) that maintains a user directory, and EngagementHQ.
 When a user attempts to access EngagementHQ, we will send a request to the IdP for authentication.
 EngagementHQ will then verify the authentication and log the user in as a project admin, site admin, or hub admin, depending on their roles.